 Standing Shiva (?)

-This figure is the most intact metal image surviving from Angkor.
-It belongs to a small group of metal sculptures of Hindu deities associated with royal cult practices that was discovered in Khmer territories in Cambodia and northeastern Thailand.
-Although it defies ready identification — the gesturing hands neither conform to a standard iconographic mudra nor hold key attributes — the figure may portray Shiva in anthropomorphic form, an unusual representation in Khmer art.
-It is possible that the sculpture served a dual purpose, representing primarily a cult icon for worship in a royal sanctuary and also acting as an ancestor image of a deceased ruler.
+This figure has all the authority and presence of a religious icon.
+The most complete extant gilded-bronze image from Angkor, it belongs to a small group of metal sculptures of Hindu deities associated with royal cult practices that has been discovered in Khmer territories in Cambodia and northeastern Thailand.
+Although complete, the figure defies ready identification; the gesturing hands do not conform to any standard iconographic mudras or hold key attributes.
+Nonetheless, it may reasonably be identified as the Hindu deity Shiva in anthropomorphic form, an unusual but not unknown representation in Khmer art.
+The naturalism that the artist sought to impart to this regal figure, bejeweled and dressed in an elaborately detailed waistcloth (sambot), raises the possibility that it may have served a dual purpose, representing a cult icon for worship in a royal sanctuary and also acting as an ancestor image of a deceased ruler.
+Several inscriptions from this period refer to royal temples dedicated to the memory of the patron’s deceased parents, and the statue may have been created for such a context.

 #8012.
 Standing Shiva